koushik-vardhan-B/networksecurity/README.md

 ## Project Description

-This project implements an end-to-end machine learning pipeline for network security analysis.
-The goal is to automate the process of detecting network threats or anomalies using machine learning models.
-The pipeline is designed to handle all stages of the ML workflow, from data ingestion to model deployment, ensuring reproducibility, scalability, and ease of use.
+This project implements an end-to-end machine learning pipeline for **cyber security analysis**, specifically focusing on detecting phishing attacks using network data.
+The goal is to automate the process of identifying phishing threats or anomalies with machine learning models.
+The pipeline covers all stages of the ML workflow, from data ingestion to model deployment, ensuring reproducibility, scalability, and ease of use.

 ## Key Features

 - **Data Ingestion:**
-  Automatically loads and splits raw network security data for further processing.
+  Automatically loads and splits raw phishing/network security data (e.g., from CSV or MongoDB).

 - **Data Validation:**
-  Validates the schema, checks for required columns, and ensures data quality before training.
+  Validates schema, checks for required columns (including numerical features), and ensures data quality before training.

 - **Data Transformation:**
   Handles missing values, feature engineering, and scaling using robust preprocessing techniques (e.g., KNNImputer).